 Click here to view an animated version of this procedure.

-This is a procedure to remove a tissue sample from the lining of the uterus (womb).
+Endometrial biopsy is the removal of a tissue sample from the lining of the uterus (womb).

 Copyright © Nucleus Medical Media, Inc.